HWeber-tech/emp_proving_ground_v1/README.md

 ---

-**EMP Proving Ground v2.0** - Pushing the boundaries of evolutionary trading systems with advanced 5D multidimensional market intelligence and a clean, modular architecture.
+**EMP Proving Ground v2.0** - Pushing the boundaries of evolutionary trading systems with advanced 5D multidimensional market intelligence, robust risk management, and a clean, modular architecture. **Now production-ready with comprehensive testing and validation.**